velovix/awesome.battery-widget/README.md

 - **battery**: The name of your battery.
 You may have to change this if you have multiple batteries.
 The default is `BAT0`.
 - **capacityFile**: The name of the file that contains the current battery percentage.
 The default is `capacity`.
+- **statusFile**: The name of the file that contains the battery charging status.
+The default is `status`.
+- **isChargingIndicator**: The text to look for in the status file that indicates the battery is charging.
+The default is `Charging`.